 Holding Your Horse or Hound Close

 Like swimming, stroking your pet has proven to be therapeutic, too, and with many holiday lets, dogs are welcome (just let owners know in advance).
 You can even bring your horse to Mar Lodge, the grandiose former hunting lodge of the Duke of Fyfe.
 And, with the estate being home to 4 out of 5 of the highest mountains in Britain, there are plenty of stunning tracks to trot around.

 Break the Boring Routine

-If it’s the hum drum of January that gives you the blues, then mix it up by booking a stay in one of the Cairngorm’s novel holiday properties, which will immediately pull you out of autopilot.
+If it’s the hum drum of winter approaching that gives you the blues, then mix it up by booking a stay in one of the Cairngorm’s novel holiday properties, which will immediately pull you out of autopilot.
 In addition to the quirky accommodation that we’ve already mentioned (like the Lazy Duck, for instance) there are a plethora of others.
 For example, the ‘Secret Bothy’, a revamped Victorian, listed cottage in Killiecrankie.
 Or how about staying in a hand crafted gypsy caravan in Newtonmore?
 Or a wigwam in Badaguish?
 Or a treehouse in Glenshee?
 Or an old station coach in Cromdale?
 If you’re game, the Cairngorms has got it!

 Don’t Break the Bank